Alaska Airlines joins Oneworld: what it means for Qantas flyers

 Earn status credits on Alaska Airlines flights

-Once Alaska Airlines is a full member of the Oneworld alliance, travellers should expect to earn Qantas status credits on eligible Alaska Airlines flights, booked under the airline’s native ‘AS’ flight number.
+In addition to points, travellers can now expect to earn Qantas status credits on eligible Alaska Airlines flights, booked under the airline’s native ‘AS’ flight number.

-This would open the door to earning Qantas status credits on purely domestic itineraries with Alaska Airlines, and on Alaska Airlines flights that aren’t booked in conjunction with Qantas airfares.
+This opens the door to earning Qantas status credits on purely domestic itineraries with Alaska Airlines, and on Alaska Airlines flights that aren’t booked in conjunction with Qantas airfares.

 Qantas benefits for Alaska Airlines Mileage Plan members

-Just as Qantas Frequent Flyer members will get new perks when travelling with Alaska Airlines, eligible Mileage Plan members can look forward to new perks on Qantas, too.
+Just as Qantas Frequent Flyer members get new perks when travelling with Alaska Airlines, eligible Mileage Plan members can look forward to new privileges on Qantas, too.

 Qantas lounge access for Mileage Plan members

-Under the existing deal between Qantas and Alaska Airlines, Mileage Plan MVP Gold and MVP Gold 75K members can already visit domestic Qantas Clubs and international Qantas business lounges prior to Qantas flights.
+Under the previous deal between Qantas and Alaska Airlines, Mileage Plan MVP Gold and MVP Gold 75K members could already visit domestic Qantas Clubs and international Qantas business lounges prior to Qantas flights.

-The biggest addition will be for MVP Gold 75k cardholders, assuming they’re mapped to Oneworld Emerald, which would add Qantas’ domestic business class lounges and international first class lounges into the mix.
+The biggest addition will be for MVP Gold 75K cardholders, being mapped to Oneworld Emerald, which adds Qantas’ domestic business class lounges and international first class lounges into the mix.